 My Dog Ate A Sock.
 What Now?

-First of all, do not panic!
-You’ll need to keep a clear head so you can help your pup.
-Make sure Fido is somewhere safe where he cannot eat any more socks (or other objects!)
+First of all, do not panic.
+You’ll need to keep a clear head to help your pup.
+Make sure Fido is somewhere safe where he cannot eat any more socks or other inedible objects.

 Call your veterinarian right away for advice.
 Make sure you tell them when you think the sock was eaten.
 You’ll also need to know the approximate weight and breed of your pup.
 Your vet can use this information to decide on the best next steps.
 Do not attempt to make your pup regurgitate unless instructed to do so by your veterinarian.